mr3m/kanedama/datascience/README.md

 a certain time-period.
 So to get the monthly income, you can sum the transactions over monthly periods.

-Tip: It might make more sense to define a month as a 30 day period rather than the month itself since the snapshots can be taken at any point during the month and not necessarily at the end.
-Alternatively you could decide to only keep "full" months of transactions in the dataset.
+> Tip: It might make more sense to define a month as a 30 day period rather
+> than the month itself since the snapshots can be taken at any point during
+> the month and not necessarily at the end.
+Alternatively you could decide
+> to only keep "full" months of transactions in the dataset.

-#### Option B: Predict the next week's outgoing given the past 3 months (12 weeks)
+#### Option B: Predict next week's outgoing given the past 12 weeks

 Set up a prediction function that takes a list of accounts, a list of transactions and a user and ouputs a prediction for the aggregated next